Connecting to PostgreSQL with Kerberos authentication

 /etc/hosts

 file on the EC2 client.
-For example, the following commands obtain the private IP address and then put it in the/etc/hosts
+For example, the following commands obtain the IP address and then put it in the/etc/hosts

 file.% dig +short